PETA animal cruelty video prompts probe by apparel maker Patagonia

-SAN DIEGO (Reuters) - Animal rights activists released video on Thursday of farm workers in Argentina slashing lambs with knives, prompting outdoor clothing maker Patagonia Inc to apologize and launch an investigation into the practices of one of its suppliers.
+SAN DIEGO, Aug 13 (Reuters) - Animal rights activists released video on Thursday of farm workers in Argentina slashing lambs with knives, prompting outdoor clothing maker Patagonia Inc to apologize and launch an investigation into the practices of one of its suppliers.

 It shows cruel treatment of lambs and sheep, including castration and the docking of tails.
 Some lambs are stabbed in the neck with knives, and at least one is skinned while apparently still alive.